icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 > The term "freezing fraction" is defined (but probably not the one that you expected).

 Lowell, Herman H.: Maximum Evaporation Rates of Water Droplets Approaching Obstacles the Atmosphere under Icing Conditions.
 NACA-TN-3024, 1953.
+> Less that 1% of drops evaporate approaching an obstacle for most cases.

 Callaghan, Edmund E.: Analogy Between Mass and Heat Transfer with Turbulent Flow.
 NACA-TN-3045, 1953.